Time-reversed Flow Matching with Worst Transport in High-dimensional Latent Space for Image Anomaly Detection: Methodology

 \subsection{Non-Invertibility in Reversed Flow Matching}

-We use the probability paths defined by Rectified Flows (RF) \cite{liuflow2023}, a special type of CFM that eliminates the noise term of Optimal Transport (OT) flows \cite{lipman2023flow}.
-This formulation enables exact transformations between data and Gaussian prior and yields straighter trajectories.
+We use the probability paths defined by Rectified Flow (RF) \cite{liuflow2023}, a special variant of Conditional Flow Matching (CFM) that eliminates the noise term.
+This formulation enables exact transformations between the data distribution and the Gaussian prior and yields straighter trajectories.
+In the forward generative process, RF derives the conditional VF $u_t(x|x_1) = x_1 - x_0$.
+To delineate the theoretical divergences between generative FM and the proposed rFM, we retain the following critical derivation step:

-The RF explicitly derives the conditional vector field $u_t(x|x_1)=x_1-x_0$ in the forward process.
-We retain a critical derivation step for comparison with rFM, enabling observation of their theoretical divergences.
-The forward process use

-where $\mu_t(x_1)=tx_1$, and $\sigma_t(x_1)=1-t$, with $t\sim \mathrm{U}(0,1)$.
+where $\mu_t(x_1)=tx_1$, and $\sigma_t(x_1)=1-t$, with $t\sim \mathcal{U}(0,1)$.

-In the reverse process, the algebraic sign of $x$ is preserved while redefining its semantic interpretation: $x_0\sim p^*(x)$ is anchored to the data distribution, whereas $x_1 \sim \mathcal{N}(0,1)$ is configured as the Gaussian distribution.
+For the reverse process, the algebraic sign of $x$ is preserved while redefining its semantic interpretation: $x_0\sim p^*(x)$ is anchored to the data distribution, whereas $x_1 \sim \mathcal{N}(\mathbf{0}, \mathbf{I})$ is set as the Gaussian target.
 Note that the reverse process inverts the endpoint definitions.
-This generates a different conditional Gaussian probability path and the corresponding vector field:
+This generates a reversed conditional Gaussian probability path and the corresponding vector field: